 The scenic beauty created by the bluffs overlooking the Seekonk River was inviting and conducive to institutional establishment.
 Butler Hospital, one of the nation's oldest psychiatric institutions, was built in 1847 on the Richard Browne Farm at the end of Rochambeau Avenue.
 Its gothic structure was landscaped in a rural setting as part of a plan to remove patients from the stresses of the everyday world.

-With nearly two out of three housing units occupied by their owners, Blackstone has the highest rate of home ownership of any neighborhood in the City.
-More than half of all housing units in Blackstone are single-family, detached homes, and almost 9 out of 10 housing units were constructed more than 40 years ago.
+Blackstone has the highest rate of home ownership of any neighborhood in the City.
+More than half of all homes in Blackstone are single-family and almost 9 out of 10 homes were constructed more than 60 years ago.

 Map of the Blackstone Neighborhood